jamesbuckett/ckad-bootcamp/03-kubernetes-workloads.md

 Notes:
   * tl;dr - Don't put all your eggs in the same basket
   * podAntiAffinity stops multiple pods from a deployment from being scheduled on the same node
-  * This increases availability in case the node becomes unavailable
+  * This increases availability in case a node becomes unavailable

 ```yaml
 apiVersion: apps/v1